 Today, thanks to the technology’s improvements, we have access to movies from basically any part of the world.
 As people usually speak 1 to 3 languages aside from their mother tongue, it has quickly become a real need for the cinema industry to make movies available for foreign people in order to increase their popularity – and thus their business.

-Now when it comes to make a movie understandable for foreign cultures, there are two options : to subtitle it or to dub it.
+Now when it comes to making a movie understandable for foreign cultures, there are two options; to subtitle it or to dub it.
 Both of them offer language understanding of the film and have pros and cons.

-If you don’t really get the difference between these two practices, here is a small explanation of what are subtitles and dub, and their differences.
+If you don’t really get the difference between these two practices, here is a small explanation of subtitling and dubbing, and their differences.

 What is dubbing?

 Dubbing a movie means recording all human sounds of the source-version in the target-language and replacing them.
 It is a kind of auditive copy-paste in another language to make the characters “speak” in the target version.
 To do this “revoicing”, the dubbers replace the original voices with theirs, trying to fit the movements of the lips as much as possible in order to make it seem real.

 This is the big challenge.
 There are many ways to say the same thing, and the dubbers must find the best one to make it as natural as possible.
 How does it work?
 They are alone in a room, facing a screen on which the movie is shown, and they record their part in a microphone.
 Think about the difficulty when they must take some intonations such as surprise, fear or overjoy on request.
 And what about the musicals, Disney & Co?
 Well, most dubbers must also have the musical ear!

 Watching dubbed movies is perfect when you don’t really mind the original language and just want to watch a movie and relax.
 When you don’t have enough knowledge in the source-language of the movie but don’t want to kill your eyes reading for 1:40, a dubbed film will be perfect for you.
 Most children’s productions such as cartoons are automatically dubbed because it makes it easier for them to understand.